Grand Loop Road: Map & Itinerary for Yellowstone’s Most Scenic Drive

 Overview of Grand Loop Road

-The Lower Loop is known for its geothermal features, including Old Faithful, the Midway Geyser Basin, and the West Thumb Geyser Basin.
-It also passes through beautiful valleys like Hayden Valley, a great spot for wildlife watching.
-Key attractions include:
+The Lower Loop is known for its geothermal features, including the Upper Geyser Basin (Old Faithful), the Midway Geyser Basin (Grand Prismatic Spring), and the West Thumb Geyser Basin (Yellowstone Lake).
+It also passes through beautiful valleys like Hayden Valley, one of Yellowstone's best spots for wildlife watching.

 • Old Faithful Geyser: The world-famous geyser that erupts approximately every 98 minutes.